Skip to content

 Here's an uncomfortable truth for the nootropic community: no stack, no compound, no peptide will ever compensate for poor sleep.
 Period.

-A single night of sleep deprivation reduces prefrontal cortex activity by 30-40% (Yoo et al., *Nature Neuroscience*, 2007).
+A single night of sleep deprivation reduces prefrontal cortex activity by 30-40% and disrupts the hippocampal encoding required for memory formation (Yoo et al., *Nature Neuroscience*, 2007).
 Your working memory, decision-making, and emotional regulation all crater.
 You could take every nootropic in existence and still perform worse than a well-rested person taking nothing.

 Sleep is when your brain consolidates memories (through hippocampal replay), clears metabolic waste via the glymphatic system, repairs synaptic connections, and synthesizes the neurotransmitters you'll need tomorrow.
 Skip this process, and you're operating on a deficit that no supplement can fully overcome.